dataloop-ai-apps/document-preprocessing/modules/pdf/pdf_to_image/README.md

 - Iterates over each page in the PDF and generates a corresponding PNG image.
 - Saves each image in a local directory and returns the paths to the generated image files.

-#### `apply_modality(item: dl.Item, ref_item: dl.Item)`

-This method applies a modality to replace the PDF item with the image item for visualization:

-- The first image generated from the PDF is used as the reference item for the modality.